Knotted wires. Damaged upholstery. Bad smell. These are all clear signs that you may have a mouse living in your car.

 - Park in the garage.
 Cars left outside are more susceptible to rodent intruders.
 So park inside, if possible.
 And be sure to close doors, windows and sunroof.

 - Keep moving.
-The best way to keep out mice is through regular use of your car.
+The best way to keep mice out is through regular use of your car.
 Vehicles that sit for long periods without moving will make a more inviting home.

 - Do not park near a food source.
 Try to park the car away from food sources such as garbage cans or bird feeders.
 And store all food stored in your garage, including pet food, in sealed containers.

 Are rodent damage to my car covered by my car insurance?